Bill1111/hw04-rachlobay/README.md

 I chose Activity #2 which was to create my own cheatsheet patterned after Jenny’s but focused on something I care about (other than comics)!

+- Also, I did Activity #3 from the join prompts for extra in my Homework 04.
+In this exercise, I explored the base R function merge() and the base R function match() and I compared 'em with the dplyr joins and merge.

 # Navigation for HW #4